 The project is currently funded until June 2023.

-The supervised clinical attachments run for four days for general practitioners (GPs), three days for nurses and allied health professionals and two days for Aboriginal health workers and patient care assistants.
+The supervised clinical attachments run for four days for general practitioners (GPs), three days for registered and enrolled nurses and two days for Aboriginal health workers, patient care assistants and allied health professionals.

 Continuing professional development points have been allocated to this program by the Royal Australian College of General Practitioners (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM).